seapagan/nvim-config/README.md

 ## Installation

-> [!NOTE]
-> This section is a work in progress.

-Generally, you can clone this repository into your Neovim configuiration folder.
+Generally, you can clone this repository into your Neovim configuration folder.
 On Linux/Mac this is usually `~/.config/nvim`.
 Check the Neovim documentation for your specific system if you are unsure.